NikkaLuna/React_Memory_Game_Deployment_Ansible_Automation/README.md

     cd ansible
     ```

-3. Add the webserver to the inventory:
+3. Add the web server to the inventory:
     ```bash
     echo "webserver ansible_host=0.0.0.0" >> hosts
     ```